 Calcium and magnesium are a common problem for Maine homes that source water from wells, as well as city water.
 However, the good news is that hard water does not cause health problems—aesthetic problems, yes, but health problems, no.

 What happens with hard water?

 In homes with hard water, soap doesn’t lather particularly well.
-You may notice white spots on your faucets, a cloudy film on your coffeemaker carafe, and even laundry that doesn’t smell as fresh as it should.
+As a result, you may notice white spots on your faucets, a cloudy film on your coffeemaker carafe, and even laundry that doesn’t smell as fresh as it should.
 After a shower or washing your hands, your skin may feel tight and dry.

 Excess amounts may also affect the taste of beverages.
 While these are annoyances, excess amounts of calcium and magnesium can build up deposits of the minerals.
 Deposits called “scale” can clog pipes and plumbing, restricting the flow of water.
 Scale deposits in pipes, plumbing, and hot water tanks are worrisome in boilers and water heaters.
 Over time scale deposits reduce the efficiency of your heating system and shorten your equipment’s life.
 Not a great thing when you live in the Northeast.